system76/docs/_articles/restore.md

 System76 computers use a standard Ubuntu installation disc and the System76 Driver to fully restore your system to factory settings.

+*<small>On our second generation Oryx (oryp2), there is a firmware bug that prevents the trackpad from working until the System76 driver is installed.
+Please use an external mouse for the initial install steps and until the driver is installed.</small>

 ### Important Note!

 If you recently updated your system, and now it does not boot, you may not need to reinstall Ubuntu.
-If, when you start your computer, you see a flashing underscore on the screen ("_"), then it is likely that Ubuntu's bootloader, GRUB, was not updated properly.
-To restore it, see [How to Restore Grub Bootloader](http://docs.system76.com/articles/grub)
+If, when you start your computer, you see a flashing underscore on the screen ("\_"), then it is likely that Ubuntu's boot-loader, GRUB, was not updated properly.
+To restore it, see [How to Restore Grub Boot-loader](http://docs.system76.com/articles/grub)

 ## 1. Create an Ubuntu Bootable Disk